Janith-Chamikara/SkyVision_AI_Drone/README.md

 ## Main Scripts

+Looking for end-to-end instructions on streaming a drone camera into the depth + point cloud pipeline (covering network feeds, ROS 2 bridges, Gazebo, and Jetson tips)?
+See `docs/drone_camera_pipeline_guide.md`.

 ### 1. Process Image Sequence (Video + Point Cloud)

 Use `process_sequence.py` to process a sequence of images, generate depth maps, create a visualization video, and build a point cloud.